Kanishkvijay/Kanishkvijay.github.io/README.md

 probabilistic models, sequence models, and attention models with experience tasks such as text generation, machine translation, sentiment analysis, summarization, and question answering.

-## Work Experience
-**Artificial Intelligence and Machine Learning Intern @ INTRAIN TECH (_Jan 2024 - Mar 2024_)**
-- Developed practical skills in AI/ML through mentorship and hands-on experience in data analysis, model development, and deployment.
-- Collaborated with a team of 10 members to successfully design and implement a Disney recommendation system, showcasing strong teamwork and project management skills.

-**Technical Team Member @ CSI VITAP CHAPTER (_Sep 2022 - Present_)**
-- Organized and participated in weekly workshops on emerging technologies such as artificial intelligence, with an average attendance of 50+ students per session,resulting in a 30 percent increase in participation within the club.
-- Achieved 100 percent completion rate on all assigned tasks and ensuring timely delivery of projects and initiatives.

-**Project Team Member @ THE MACHINE LEARNING CLUB VITAP (_Oct 2022 - Oct 2023_)**
-- Worked on various projects based on Machine Learning and organised events based on Machine Learning projects.